reedwrogers/Dart-Vision/README.md

 After setting up the environment:

+TODO ... talk about how I set up Apache web server to run locally, redirecting it to look in our repository for host files.

 The application should now be running!
 Visit `http://192.168.40.72` (where the IP address is the local IP address of the machine you are hosting the service on)